kikipp00/LocknKey/README.md

 If not, type `localhost:3000` in the URL to access the application.

 ### Comments
-The current database uses a trial version of AWS.
-Please bear in mind that it will eventually expire and the application will not work as intended.
+The database used a trial version of AWS.
+The application will no longer work as intended. <br>
+Please insert your personal MySQL database credentials to try the application.